 PROSPECTIVE GRADUATE STUDENTS.

-I’m interested in working with eager and driven students to pursue funding for graduate studies.
+In general, Dr. Bailey is interested in working with eager and driven students to pursue funding for graduate studies.
 If you are considering applying to the Environmental Studies Program at the University of Colorado and would like to work with me, please send me an email with the following:

 C.V. or resume